ArtScience Museum: Gallery spaces

 The ArtScience Museum has 21 gallery spaces with a total area of 64,583 square feet (6,000 square meters).

 Sustainability features

 Rainwater is harvested and channelled down the centre of the building, flowing through its bowl-shaped roof into a reflecting pond at the lowest level of the building.
 The rainwater is then recycled for use in the building's restrooms.

 Exhibitions

+Information of past and current exhibitions can be found on the museum's website.
+A typical configuration of two to three exhibitions, including the permanent exhibition, is held concurrently.

 Permanent exhibition

-Since Future World there is no permanent exhibition.
+The only permanent exhibition in the museum is Future World, which was created in collaboration with art collective teamLab.
+It occupies the majority of the Basement 2 galleries.